So you’ve gotten divorced and were able to get over every ugly and painful thing divorcees go through.

 When you do, you’ll stay the course and arrive at your destination at the right time.

-And when you do find the right man who ticks the important boxes, discover how you can hold on to him, for good.
+And when you do find the right man who ticks the important boxes, hold on to him.